 A liter of fertilizer usually costs around $5-$10 with certain bottles being specialized for marijuana plants.
 However, if you just purchased soil, check the packaging since some soils are pre fertilized.

-Hemp is a very rigorous plant, although you can invest into the most expensive appliances to make your hemp farm ideal it often is not going to make a very big difference.
+Hemp is a very rigorous plant, although you can invest in the most expensive appliances to make your hemp farm ideal it often is not going to make a very big difference.
 Hemp plants can be used for many things.
-The stalks can for example be used as a fibre to craft things such as clothing or paper.
-From the stalks however you can also derive hemp oil.
+The stalks can, for example, be used as a fiber to craft things such as clothing or paper.
+From the stalks, however, you can also derive hemp oil.

 Hemp plants also contain hemp seeds, something we already covered before.
 Hemp seeds are a magic seed providing very high levels of protein compared to flax or chia seed, perfect for proper functioning and repair of the body.
 Hemp seeds also contain large amounts of Omega-3 fatty acids, one of the most important nutrients to prevent many forms of heart disease as well as brain-related diseases.
 Hemp seeds are easily incorporated into your diet as you can just sprinkle them over your favorite salad, smoothie, or sandwich.

 When you cold press the seeds and stalks of the hemp plant you get hemp oil.
-Hemp oil can be used not only in cooking but also it goes well over a salad (has a slight nutty, almost pinecone-y taste.)
+Hemp oil can be used not only in cooking but also it goes well over a salad (has a slightly nutty, almost pinecone-y taste.)